Clockwise from bottom right: Terinu, Gwen, Leeza, Melika, Rufus and Lance.

 - Made a Slave: Teri's childhood friend, Matt, who was indentured to Mavra Chan when he was eight to pay for his father's drinking induced debts.
 It says something about how sucktacular his family's life was that this was an improvement.

 - Mama Bear: His foster mother, Melika, a Vulpine female who took responsibility for raising him as a baby, having just met him less than five minutes before, just because she thought it was right.
-Later she helps steal a fighter and stage a jail break to help rescue him.
+Later she helps steal a fighter and stages a jail break to help rescue him, culminating in her confronting a squad of Space Marines intent on killing him.

 - People Jars: Happens a lot, between Ferin power cells, Galapados gestation tubes and Princess Titalia's non-sentient breeding clones.